advanderveer/ep/README.md

 # ep
 A miniature framework to reduce code duplication in writing HTTP endpoints

-## Ergonomic Status Rendering for REST
-We got the outputs supported by the framework:
-- ClientError (400)
-- ServerError (500)
-- InvalidError (422)

-Invalid Error could be more flexible to include other 4xx/5xx cases.
-The 200 are more challenging.
-They should really be part of the out struct.

-- Return specific error
-- Encode struct into output with status method

-- 201 On Create

-Don't want to create a whole head() method for that

-- 204 No Content - On Delete
-- 404 Not Found
-- 401 Unauthorized

-And maybe Redirects

 ## Backlog
 - [x] MUST   get kitchen example back to work
 - [x] MUST   also add HTTP language negotiation